 Generally, this ” Access denied for user ‘username’@’host’ (using password: YES) ” occurs because of one of the following reasons,

-1. User tries to access database with invalid login username & password
+- The user tries to access the database with an invalid login username & password

 In the first case, you just have to recheck login credentials.
 If you lost your login password, then you have to reset it.
 Refer to this guide: MySQL : How to Reset the Root Password